The national context

 “The most durable building will be the one with the longest usable lifespan, requiring the least energy input for ongoing maintenance and operation.”

-A house which already lasted 150 or 200 years has proven something important – but the purely practical achievement of its persistence should be given greater weight.
-Retrofit is best understood as an opportunity to extend the life of an old building, and the process should never lead to fabric – proven as durable – being prematurely discarded.
+We argue that retrofit is best understood as an opportunity to extend the life of an old building, and the process should never lead to fabric – already proven as so impressively durable – being prematurely discarded.

 Comfort (just) before carbon